 The FIEBDC format has evolved since its creation to adapt to the needs of the sector:

-• BC3 v1: original version, basic but functional for simple estimates
+- BC3 v1: the original version, basic but functional for simple budgets

-• BC3 v2: improves the structure and expands compatibility between systems
+- BC3 v2: improves the structure and extends compatibility between systems

-• BC3 v3 (FIEBDC-3): current and most widely used version, compatible with most industry software in Spain.
-It supports complex estimates with cost breakdowns, price databases and progress billing
+- BC3 v3 (FIEBDC-3): the current and most widely used version, compatible with most software in the sector in Spain.
+It supports complex budgets with cost breakdowns, price databases and progress certificates

 The most widely used version in Spain today is BC3 v3 (FIEBDC-3).
-It is the one accepted by TrowelApp, Presto, CYPE, Billdin and most official price databases such as ITeC, CYPE or BDC IVE.
+It's the one accepted by TrowelApp, Presto, CYPE, Billdin and most official price databases such as ITeC, CYPE or BDC IVE.

-What the BC3 file is used for in project management
+What the BC3 file is used for in construction management

-BC3 is used at different stages of the life cycle of a construction project.
+The BC3 is used at different stages in the life cycle of a construction project.
 These are its most common uses:

 The most everyday use.
-The architect or quantity surveyor prepares the estimate in their program and exports it in BC3.
-The construction company imports it into its management software without typing anything manually.
-Everything arrives in seconds, without transcription errors.
+The architect or quantity surveyor prepares the budget in their program and exports it as BC3.
+The contractor imports it into their management software without typing anything manually.
+Everything arrives in seconds, with no transcription errors.

 2. Public works tenders

 In Spain, the BC3 format is the standard required in most public administration tenders.
-The tender documents include the project estimate in BC3 so that the bidding companies can import it directly into their systems and prepare their financial offer.
+The tender documents include the project budget in BC3 so that bidding companies can import it directly into their systems and prepare their financial offer.

-Without BC3 compatibility, taking part in public tenders in Spain is practically unfeasible.
+Without BC3 compatibility, taking part in public tenders in Spain is practically unworkable.

 3. Importing into construction management software

-Once the project is awarded, the BC3 estimate is imported into the management platform such as TrowelApp to become the starting point for cost control.
-From that moment, every purchase, every progress billing certificate and every deviation is automatically linked to the line items of the imported estimate.
+Once the project is awarded, the BC3 budget is imported into a management platform such as TrowelApp to become the starting point for cost control.
+From that moment on, every purchase, every progress certificate and every deviation is automatically linked to the line items of the imported budget.

-See it step by step: How to import an estimate from a BC3 file in TrowelApp: step-by-step guide
+See the step by step: How to import a budget with BC3 files in TrowelApp: step-by-step guide →

-During execution, BC3 is also used to generate and export progress billing: the actual progress of each line item expressed in the same units and structure as the original estimate.
+During execution, the BC3 is also used to generate and export progress certificates: the actual progress of each line item expressed in the same units and structure as the original budget.
 This makes invoicing and the financial control of the project easier.

 5. Integration with price databases

-The main price databases in Spain —CYPE, ITeC/BEDEC, BDC IVE, Generador de Precios— distribute their data in BC3 format.
-This allows any compatible program to import up-to-date prices for materials, labor and machinery without entering them manually.
+The main price databases in Spain CYPE, ITeC/BEDEC, BDC IVE, Generador de Precios distribute their data in BC3 format.
+This allows any compatible program to import up-to-date prices for materials, labour and machinery without entering them manually.

-Advantages of the BC3 format in project management
+Advantages of the BC3 format in construction management

 Using the BC3 file brings concrete benefits to project management:

 Real interoperability.
-It works with practically all industry programs in Spain.
+It works with virtually every program in the sector in Spain.
 A BC3 file created in Presto can be imported into TrowelApp, Billdin, CYPE or any other compatible software without intermediate conversions.

 Elimination of manual errors.
-By transferring estimates in an automated way, you eliminate the transcription errors that inevitably appear when data is entered by hand.
-A wrongly copied line item can cost thousands of euros on a project.
+By transferring budgets automatically, you eliminate the transcription errors that inevitably appear when data is entered by hand.
+A mistyped line item can cost thousands of euros on a project.

 Time savings.
-Importing a 500-line-item estimate from a BC3 file takes seconds.
+Importing a 500-line-item budget from a BC3 file takes seconds.
 Entering it manually can take days.

 Full traceability.
-BC3 keeps the hierarchical structure of the estimate from its creation to the final progress billing, which makes audits, claims and the financial control of the project easier.
+The BC3 keeps the hierarchical structure of the budget from its creation through to the final progress certificate, which makes audits, claims and the financial control of the project easier.

-Recognized official standard.
-As the format required by the Spanish public administration, its use guarantees compatibility with any public tender or contracting process.
+Recognised official standard.
+As the format required by the Spanish public administration, using it guarantees compatibility with any public tender or procurement process.

 Programs compatible with BC3 in Spain